overture-stack/genomic-data-playground/README.md

 - Minio Client Secret: `minio123`

 ## Usage
-The following sections describe Makefile targets that executed to achieve a specific goal.
+The following sections describe Makefile targets and how they can be executed to achieve a specific goal.
 A list of all available targets can be found by running `make help`.
 Multiple targets can be run in a specific order from left to right.

 ### Environment Setup
 These scenarios are related to starting and stopping the docker services.

 #### Starting All Services and Initializing Data

-To start the song, score, and ego services, simply run the following command:
+To start the song, score, and ego services and initialize their data, simply run the following command:

 ```bash
 make start-services